John Taylor, Baron Taylor of Warwick: Political

-In the 1980s, Taylor turned to local politics and was elected to Solihull Council for the safe Conservative ward of St Alphege at a by-election in 1985 and was re-elected for a 4 year term in May 1988.
+In the 1980s, Taylor was elected to Solihull Council for the safe Conservative Party ward of St Alphege at a by-election in 1985 and was re-elected for a 4-year term in May 1988.
 He contested Birmingham Perry Barr for the Conservative Party at the 1987 general election, losing by 6,933 votes.
 He was selected by Conservative Party's Central Office to become the Conservative candidate for Cheltenham at the 1992 general election.
-The campaign was seen as having been influenced by race, with Taylor's Caribbean background reportedly causing concern to some members of the local Conservative Party constituency association, which was completely split by the issue.
+The campaign was seen as having been influenced by race, with Taylor's Caribbean background reportedly causing concern to some members of the local Conservative Party constituency association, which was split by the issue.
 Conservative Central Office expelled association members over the issue.
 John Major, then Prime Minister, campaigned for Taylor in Cheltenham, but he lost the seat to Nigel Jones of the Liberal Democrats by 1,668 votes, the first time since 1950 Cheltenham had not voted for a Conservative candidate and the first time since December 1910 it had voted for a Liberal-aligned candidate.

 Taylor was made a life peer as Baron Taylor of Warwick, of Warwick in the County of Warwickshire on 2 October 1996, on the recommendation of Prime Minister John Major.
 At 44, he became one of the youngest life peers to sit in the House of Lords at the time.

 Other activities

+Taylor is a Christian, and has volunteered time for various charities including Kidscape, Parents for Children, SCAR (Sickle Cell Anemia Relief), Variety Club Children's Charity of Great Britain, Warwick Leadership Foundation and WISCA (West Indian Senior Citizens' Association).

 In 2016, he appeared on the Fox News channel to discuss the potential impact of Britain leaving the European Union (Brexit).

-Other positions he has held include:
+Other positions Taylor has held include: